-Professional handicappers will spend countless hours studying the Big Game, but none of that hard work will help them with the most popular Super Bowl prop bet: the result of the pre-game coin toss that determines which team will start with the ball.
-Maybe that’s why it’s so popular.
+Professional handicappers will spend countless hours studying the Big Game, but none of that hard work will help them with the most popular Super Bowl prop bet: the result of the pregame coin toss that determines which team will start with the ball.
+Maybe that’s why it’s so popular, that or the simplicity of the entire situation which makes betting on it easy.
+Regardless the logistics of the situation are thrilling to any online sports bettor.

 Or maybe it’s because the revered coin-toss ceremony has become the unofficial “start” of the football game itself, and therefore has taken its rightful place atop the list of Super Bowl props.
 Either way, the Super Bowl Coin Toss prop bet should be made for entertainment purposes only.